pranayshyamkuwar/Marketing-Analytics-Nano-Degree/README.md

 flights operated by large air carriers in 2015.
 This project gives the insights for the cancellation by airlines and in which state by reason.

-### Project 5:Project 2: Use Advanced Displays and Create Segments
+### Project 5: Part Two: Use Advanced Displays and Create Segments
 In this project we have use Goolge Analytics, All insights which has been performed is on Google Merchandise Store Demo account.
 It is divided into three parts Part One: Primary Views and Filters, Part Two: Data Exploration, Part Three: Segmentation.

+### Project 6: Part Two: Creating Custom Reports, Dashboards, and Custom Alerts
+In this project we have use Goolge Analytics, All insights which has been performed is on Google Merchandise Store Demo account.